MicrosoftDocs/minecraft-creator/creator/Documents/LearningJourneyGuide.md

 ## Step 3: Make more complex things

 You've mastered the basics, and now it's time to move to the next level.
-These creations are slightly more complex, but will allow you to create more of a personalized experience for your players.
+These creations are slightly more complex, but learning about them will help you create a more personalized experience for your players.

 - [Add a Custom Sounds](AddCustomSounds.md)
 - [Create an Entity](IntroductionToAddEntity.md)